BBC newsreader George Alagiah dies aged 67 after bowel cancer diagnosis

 Alagiah joined the BBC in 1989.
 There, he spent many years as one of the broadcaster’s leading foreign correspondents before taking on presenting duties.

-He first began hosting News at Six in early 2003 alongside co-host Natasha Kaplinsky.
+He first began hosting BBC News at Six in early 2003 alongside co-host Natasha Kaplinsky.
 After Kalpinsky’s departure from the programme in 2007, Alagiah fronted the news bulletin solo.

 Throughout his illustrious career, Alagiah interviewed a number of high-profile figures, including former president of South Africa Nelson Mandela, Archbishop Desmon Tutu, and former Zimbabwean leader Robert Mugabe.

-He was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Years Honours.
+He was appointed Officer of the Order of the British Empire (OBE) in the 2008 new year honours.

 Alagiah was the author of multiple books, including A Home From Home: From Immigrant Boy to English Man (2006), which explored the immigrant experience as lived by Alagiah in the UK.